 In December of 1995, my wife Aimee, and our four children (Jessi, Katie, Logan, and Marissa) packed up all our things and moved near Fort Wayne, IN, so I could attend Concordia Theological Seminary.
 We lived on a dairy farm owned by a family who are fittingly named the Blessings.
 I did chores in the morning and evening to cover rent, and managed to get a Bachelor of Arts in Management & Communications, in addition to a Master of Divinity from CTS during the 4 ½ years we were there.

 We moved near to Hartford, SD, where I served as a vicar at Trinity Lutheran Church for one year, and then was privileged to serve as their pastor for more than 10 years.
-During that time, I had the opportunity to serve as interim pastor for about two years at a new mission start in Tea, SD, until they were ready to call their own pastor.
+During that time, I also had the opportunity to serve as interim pastor for about two years at a new mission start in Tea, SD, until they were ready to call their own pastor.
 I have been serving St. John’s in Trosky, MN since January, 2013.
 In November, 2016, I started serving as vacancy pastor of Trinity Lutheran Church in Jasper, MN and Our Saviour’s Lutheran Church in Pipestone, MN.
-In October, 2016 the three congregations formed a tri-parish and called me as their pastor.
+In October, 2017 the three congregations formed a tri-parish and called me as their pastor.

 I am blessed to serve these three congregations who have such a rich history of ministry in this area, and which God has seen to provide the gifts and talents needed at this time and place.
 I pray that the Lord of the Church would continue to bless our efforts as we share God’s Word and Sacraments with one another and the people of our community.
 I look forward to getting to know each of you better, and in becoming more involved in this community.